 - a.
-Title Page (not counted against the 25-page program narrative limit).
+Title Page (not counted against the 20-page program narrative limit).
 The title page should include the title of the project, submission date, funding opportunity number, and the applicant's name and complete contact information (i.e., name, address, telephone number, and e-mail address). - b.
 Project Abstract (not counted against the 25-page program narrative limit).
 The 400 to 600-word abstract is a self-contained summary of the most important elements of the project.
 The proposal abstract should serve as a succinct and accurate description of the proposed work.
 Applicants should concisely describe project goals and objectives, project plans, and methods for achieving the goals.
 Once an award has been granted, the abstract is computerized and serves as a summary available to all interested parties for the duration of the grant. - c.
-Resubmit Response (if applicable) (not counted against the 25-page program narrative limit).
+Resubmit Response (if applicable) (not counted against the 20-page program narrative limit).
 If an applicant is resubmitting a proposal that was presented previously to NIJ, but not funded, the applicant should indicate this.
 A statement should be provided, no more than two pages, addressing: (1) the title, submission date, and NIJ-assigned application number of the previous proposal, and (2) a brief summary of revisions to the proposal.
-This document should be inserted after the abstract.
+This document should be inserted after the abstract. - d.
+Table of Contents and Figures (not counted against the 20-page program narrative limit). - e.
+Main body.
+The main body of the program narrative should describe the project in depth.
+The following sections should be included as part of the program narrative: - Statement of the Problem. - Project/Program Design and Implementation. - Capabilities/Competencies. - Impact/Outcomes and Evaluation. - Plan for Collecting the Data Required for This Solicitation's Performance Measures.
+Note: Submission of performance measures data is not required for the application.
+Performance measures are included as an alert that successful applicants will be required to submit specific data to NIJ as part of their reporting requirements.
+For the application, the applicant should indicate an understanding of these requirements and discuss how the applicant will gather the required data, should the applicant receive funding.